OVA

 Description

-After the Alliance surrendered on 5 May 799 UC (3599 CE), Bucock advocated continued resistance during Imperial negotiations for Heinessen.
-He argued a symbolic last stand could buy time for Yang Wen-li to defeat Reinhard von Lohengramm, declaring the Alliance "should die as a democracy rather than become a dictatorship to survive."
-When Chairman Job Trunicht dismissed this, Bucock threatened assassination to prevent surrender but was arrested by Trunicht’s Terraist Church soldiers.
+After the Alliance surrendered unconditionally on 5 May 799 UC, Bucock advocated continued resistance during negotiations on Heinessen.
+He argued that a symbolic last stand could buy time for Yang Wen‑li to defeat Reinhard, declaring that the Alliance should die as a democracy rather than survive as a dictatorship.
+When Chairman Job Trunicht dismissed this, Bucock threatened assassination to prevent surrender but was arrested by Terraist Church soldiers loyal to Trunicht.
+Following Yang’s intervention with Reinhard, Bucock was permitted to retire, though he remained under Imperial surveillance as a potential anti‑Imperial figure.